PHP-QA-CI: A Comprehensive Quality Assurance Pipeline in a Single Dependency

 Time Savings

-Setting up a comprehensive QA pipeline manually can take hours or days.
+Setting up a complete QA pipeline manually takes hours or even days.
 With PHP-QA-CI, you're up and running in minutes with a battle-tested configuration.

 Maintenance Reduction

-Instead of maintaining configurations for a dozen tools across multiple projects, you maintain a single dependency.
-Updates to tool configurations are handled centrally.
+Instead of maintaining configurations for a dozen tools across multiple projects, you maintain just one dependency.
+Tool configuration updates are handled centrally.

 Best Practices by Default

-The default configurations encode years of PHP development best practices, ensuring your code meets high quality standards without extensive research.
+The default configurations include years of PHP development best practices.
+Your code meets high quality standards without you having to research what those standards should be.

 Comparison with Manual Setup